thaysom22/portfolio_project/TESTING.md

     * On mobile, confirm that **Work History**, **Education**, **Skills** and **About me** subsections are displayed in a single full width column with some margins for text and headings.
     * Ensure that header for each section is displayed in a pont size larger than text contained and icon is displayed.
     * For **Work History** and **Education** sections, confirm that a vertical line is shown to the left/right of each entry with styled bullet points to create a timelines effect.
 Ensure that each entry is evenly and sufficiently spaced and readable.
     *Bug: Bullet points not displayed on timeline for **Education** subsection.
 Fix: Forgot to add to CSS!
-Added by using ::before elements with absolute positioning set.*
+Added by using ::after elements with absolute positioning set.*
     * Confirm that image displayed centered below centered text in **About me** section.
     * Repeat steps above on a tablet device.
 Confirm that **Work History** and **Education** sections display as two adjacent columns each with a border and horizontal margin; each without timelines and bullet points.
     * Confirm that **Skills** and **About me** sections still both display full width.
 Confirm that in **Skills** section, small text moved next to each skill title and icon rather than below.
 Confirm that in **ABout me** section, image is moved next to text rather than below.